As promised, I’m going to explain my philosophical/cosmological theory that relates to the probability of an individual’s thoughts and actions.

 When we sample from the early accretion disc of the sun, sometimes we get small particles and sometimes larger one.
 It’s easy to imagine the distribution of a few larger asteroids in an accretion disc, using the weather analog of distribution.
 (There may be many smaller clouds in the sky, but only a few that are energy rich enough to produce thunderstorms.
 The distribution interpretation of statistics says that if we grab a sample within a certain time duration (a day, for example) and a certain space distribution (subtended by our horizon) the rain-producing clouds do exist, but just not here or now where we’re standing.)

-As samples are interpreted and given meaning, we, perhaps as an expanding boundary relationship, become limited in what we can receive.
+As samples are interpreted and given meaning, we, perhaps as an expanding boundary relationships, become limited in what we can receive.
 Like a puzzle, the disjointed pieces are much easier to move and join at first, but as the puzzle (or poem or story) progresses, the pieces become interrelated to one another and unavailable to be sampled individually.
 (The same thing happens to crystal formation, like frost crystals, as they bifurcate, they limit other forms of arrangement).

-Like the rain clouds of greater distribution, duration, and energy, there are more complex snippets available to be sampled.
+Like thunderous rain clouds of greater distribution, duration, and energy, there are more complex snippets available to be sampled.
 But as we acknowledged before, in our statistical sample, larger clusters of things are more rare than smaller clusters.